Cricket one-day Super League launched to determine World Cup spots

 The seven top-placed nations in the Super League will join hosts India in getting automatic places for the 2023 World Cup.

-The International Cricket Council's 12 full members and the Netherlands will take part with each side playing four home and four away three-match series.
+The International Cricket Council's (ICC) 12 full members and the Netherlands will take part, with each side playing four home and four away three-match series.

 COVID-19 has brought havoc to the cricket calendar, with the 50-over and T20 World Cups pushed back.
 The start of the Super League was also delayed because of the pandemic.